awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/_index.md

 - Thomas Buatois, Cloud Infrastructure Architect
 - Stephanie Gooch, Sr. Commercial Architect, AWS OPTICS
 - Veaceslav Mindru, Sr. Technical Account Manager, AWS

+{{% notice note %}}
+ These dashboards and their content: (a) are for informational purposes only, (b) represents current AWS product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
+AWS content, products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
+The responsibilities and liabilities of AWS to its customers are controlled by AWS agreements, and this document is not part of, nor does it modify, any agreement between AWS and its customers.
+We recommend validating your data by comparing the aggregate un-grouped Payer and Linked Account spend for a prior month.
+Customers are responsible for making their own independent assessment of these dashboards and their content.
+{{% /notice %}}

 ---

 {{< prev_next_button link_next_url="./cost-usage-report-dashboards/" button_next_text="Next" first_step="true" />}}